TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 # LM5116
 :stopwatch: Reading time: 4 minutes.

-Input 5-40V, Output 1.2-36V, Current 8A, CV, CC
+Input 6-100V, Output 1.215-80V (often limited to 32V to protect *condensators* used in breakout board, Current 20A, CV, CC

 ## Quick Overview

-The **LM5116** from *Texas Instruments* is a popular step-down converter capable of outputting significant currents of up to *8A*.
+The **LM5116** from *Texas Instruments* is a popular step-down converter capable of outputting significant currents of up to *20A*.

 The chip is sold separately and also embedded in a complete breakout, board ready-to-go, for € 6-10: